 And by the time you launch a similar or maybe even better product or service, the damage is already done.

-Therefore, remember to innovate the offerings of your startup regularly.
-This helps maintain interest among consumers, helps generate leads that can convert as new clients and could help to avoid startup failure.
+Therefore, remember to innovate your startup's offerings regularly.
+This helps maintain interest among consumers, helps generate leads that can convert into new clients and could help to avoid startup failure.

 9. Inadequate Customer Care